mr-ageless/MoO3-diy-mod/MoO3readme.txt

 System Make and Model
 Processor Type
-Operating System, including version number if possible (such as Windows® 95; Windows® Me) RAM (Memory)
+Operating System, including version number if possible (such as WindowsÂ® 95; WindowsÂ® Me) RAM (Memory)
 Video and sound card data and drivers
-Any screen or error messages you’ve encountered (and where)
+Any screen or error messages youÂ’ve encountered (and where)

 You may also fax in your Technical Support questions or problems to: (425) 806-0480, or write to the address below.